kanishka-linux/inquisitive/README.md

     * New users can be registerd from streamlit UI itself, or this auto-register from the UI can be disabled by modifying `frontend/config.py`

 * **File Processing:**

     * Files/notes are uploaded and added to the queue for processing and immediately acknowledged after adding some metadata in sqlite db.

     * Background worker processes content of the job queue asynchronously

         * Ideally one should have used existing job queue/ worker solutions like celery backed redis, but it would have made things even more complex for self-hosting purpose, so decided to write minimal job queue using `asyncio.queue` - that processes tasks in the background backed by sqlite db.
 It is not fast, but it is good enough for the current use-case.
 Currently there is no retry mechanism, but will provide some way to retry and list failed jobs later on if needed.
 Please make sure, not to shutdown the backend, before jobs are completed.
         * I also considered using built-in background-task available in FastAPI, but I also wanted somewhat better control over the tasks like separate queue for different types of tasks, so decided to go with custom job queue.

     * Files are chunked and then converted into embeddings and stored in vector database for efficient searching

     * Some information about files are stored sqlite db, such as their processing status.

-    * Sqlite db also helps in some other basic API on files like list/get etc..
+    * Sqlite db also helps in some other basic API operations on files like list/get etc..

 * **Choice of vector database**

     * Initially after some search, I decided to use chroma db as it was easy to setup locally.
 But after storing thousands of web-links (from my bookmark) and their content in it, I felt a bit sluggishness in the response.
 Inquisitive allows multiple filters based on metadata and source type, which allows to include/exclude references from the search.
 Therefore, it was necessary to add index on the metadata fields in case of large document collection - which chroma db didn't allow.
 Therefore, I had to look for some other options, and finally settled for `lancedb` as a default vector database, since it has good support for indexing metadata fields, along with very easy installation process without any client server architecture.
 Support for chroma db is still there and people can easily switch between the two by making some changes in `backend/config.py`.
 There is also support for `milvus-lite` - which I wasn't able to test properly, but kept support for it also.
 People can check which vector database works for them best and switch to it.

 * **Search and Response:**

     * A correct query is formed after applying filter and user info.
 The query flows through the vector database
     * After results are obtained, another layer of filtering is applied in case of links or urls, to pick up the unique urls.
     * For web-links, in order to get x set of results, inquisitive will fetch 10x relevant documents and after that unique urls will be picked up.